Oxycodone

 Studies of small numbers of women using oxycodone in early pregnancy do not show that it can cause miscarriage or birth defects in the baby.
 However, further research is ideally required to confirm this.

-Oxycodone used around the time of delivery can affect the baby after birth.
-The baby may be ‘jittery’, have feeding problems, and initially need some help with breathing.
+Oxycodone used around the time of delivery can affect your baby after birth.
+Your baby may have withdrawal symptoms, such as being ‘jittery’, feeding problems, and need some help with breathing.
 These problems usually settle within the first few days.

 Are there any alternatives to taking oxycodone?

 Possibly.
 Other medicines can be used to treat pain in pregnancy.
-However, if a doctor has offered oxycodone this will be based on several factors, including which painkillers have already been tried, the likelihood of a medical condition not being as well-controlled with another painkiller, and possible side effects if the medicine is changed.
-Women who have any questions about a medicine that they are offered in pregnancy should speak to their doctor or midwife.
+However, if your doctor has suggested oxycodone, this will be based on several factors, including how severe your pain is, which painkillers you have already tried, the likelihood of your pain not being as well-treated with a different painkiller, and possible side effects if your medicine is changed.

 What if I prefer not to take medicines during pregnancy?

-Severe pain can greatly affect quality of life.
+Severe pain can greatly affect your quality of life.
 It can cause difficulty sleeping and mental health problems.
-Doctors may suggest taking tramadol in pregnancy if they think that the benefits of controlling the woman’s pain outweigh any possible risks to the baby.
+A doctors may suggest you use oxycodone in pregnancy if they think that the benefits of controlling your pain outweigh the risks to the baby.

 Are there any risks to my baby if the father has taken oxycodone?

-We would not expect any increased risk to your baby if the father takes oxycodone.
+We do not expect any increased risk to your baby if the father takes oxycodone.

 Who can I talk to if I have questions?